Why It Takes so Long for a Response on a Government Job

 If You're a Finalist

 If you're selected as a finalist, you should hear back within about three weeks to set up an interview.
 You should hear back on the agency's final selection within another week or two after the interview.
 This timeline might be stretched out quite a bit, however, if the agency offers the job to someone else and that candidate winds up rejecting the offer.
-If you get a job offer after waiting about a month or so after the interview, this is likely what happened.
+If you get a job offer after waiting for about a month or so after the interview, this is likely what happened.